Four Features of a Standard for Truth

 Pentecostalism - New revelations are being received weekly, but are not even written down.

-Strange note: All of the religions mentioned here supposedly believe that the Bible is from God!
+Strange note: All of the religions mentioned here supposedly believe that the Bible (or at least parts of it) is from God!

 Only the Bible can be the Standard for Truth.